Graduate Research Programme

 All students are required to take a minimum of 24 academic units before candidature.
 Beyond the minimum requirement of 24 AU’s, students can take an additional 12 AU’s.
-At least 18 AU’s should be from courses offered within the DES.
+At least 18 AU’s should be from courses offered within ASE.
 A minimum of 6 AU’s is required before the QE.
 For applicants with a Master’s degree in related fields, up to half of the course requirements may be waived.

 Basic Division Course Requirements

 During the first year, every graduate student will take ES 7002 and ES 7003.
 During the first year, students without sufficient earth sciences background are also required to take ES 7005 (or an approved equivalent).
 These courses should be completed during the first year.
 In addition, students need to show evidence to the HOD of at least one week of fieldwork.
-DES students must also take at least two postgraduate courses in research specialties other than their own.
+ASE students must also take at least two postgraduate courses in research specialties other than their own.
 Throughout their graduate careers, students are expected to attend departmental seminars and seminar courses led by visiting scientists.

 Exploratory Research Projects